-This course is not meant to be a comprehensive account of BA for working Business Analysts but rather covers specific parts of the BA Body of Knowledge as they specifically relate to working Project Managers and certain of the Knowledge Areas of PMI’s Guide to the PMBOK.
+This course is not meant to be a comprehensive account of business analysis concepts, but rather it covers specific parts of the IIBA’s BABOK, Knowledge Areas of the PMI’s PMBOK® and the PMI’s PBA Certification - as they specifically relate to the need for collaboration between the PM and the BA.

 Participants will gain practical skills for:

-The Business Analysis for the Project Manager is specifically designed for working Project Managers but is also appropriate for individuals engaged in project or portfolio governance, project approval, or those tasked with improving their organization’s project delivery methodology and processes
+The Business Analysis for the Project Manager is designed for working Project Managers but is also beneficial for project Sponsors, other project practitioners, project team members, and business analysts.

 Knowledge of basic Project Management concepts is desirable but no prior knowledge of Business Analysis is expected or required.